Château Branaire-Ducru Saint-Julien 2025 - 4ème Grand Cru Classé (Primeurs)

 About the wine:

 The bouquet of the 2025 Branaire is full of finesse and freshness, with aromas of violets, cinnamon, and blueberries complemented by a hint of graphite.
-The attack heralds a velvety palate, where the wine is guided by powerful tannins that lend it both vigor and precision, as well as freshness.
+The attack heralds a velvety palate, guided by powerful tannins that lend the wine both vigor and precision, as well as freshness.
 A savory, harmonious, and lingering wine.
 A fine achievement.
 2029–2055

 45